DrG963/DrG963/README.md

 - 👋 Hi, I’m @DrG963
 - 👀 I’m interested in ...
-Putting random stuff I write on github
+Writing productive and useful code for businesses.
 - 🌱 I’m currently learning ...
-C++ and C#
+Machine Learning and AI
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ...